light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 Also there are Sharpe and Denoise features in extras tab

-To copy path to file in Windows, you need to press right mouse click holding "Shift" button, and select "Copy file as path"
+To copy path to file in Windows, you need to press right mouse click holding "Shift" button (or not, depends on OS version), and select "Copy file as path"

 <details>
 <summary>